NathanHub/NathanHub/README.md

 ### Hi there 👋

-I'm Nathan, and I'm from Dominican Republic.
+I'm Nathan.
 I work as a Data Analyst 📚.
 I’m currently working on my personal portfolio, making, collaborating in differente projects.

 ## Skills and Experience